-We draw on social security register data that can be linked to data from the statutory health insurance fund of a large region in Austria ("Upper Austria").10 Data from the statutory health insurance record all payments by the health insurance fund related to a worker's takeup of health care benefits and cover the five-year period from January 1, 1998 to December 31, 2002.
-We also use data from the Austrian Social Security Database (ASSD), which covers individuals employed in the private sector and provides information, on a daily basis, on the workers' earnings and employment history.11 The data do only include workers in dependent employment and do not include the self-employed, as a separate public insurance agency for the self-employed covers health risks of sole proprietor owners not included in our data.
+ance record all payments by the health insurance fund related to a worker's take-up of health care benefits and cover the 5-year period from January 1, 1998 to December 31, 2002.
+We also use data from the Austrian Social Security Database (ASSD), which covers individuals employed in the private sector and provides information, on a daily basis, on the workers' earnings and employment history.
+The data do only include workers in dependent employment and do not include the self-employed, as a separate public insurance agency for the self-employed covers health risks of sole proprietor owners not included in our data.
 The data also contain relevant individual characteristics (such as age, sex, and broad occupation) but lack other relevant information (such as education and family background).